bscotch/stitch/packages/vscode/README.md

 ### 🪶 Feather and Type Support

-GameMaker includes a type system called "Feather", which Stitch tries to provide parity with.
-However, Stitch does take a different overall approach and does provide some extensions to the Feather type system and additional features that are not currently available in GameMaker.
+GameMaker includes a type system called "Feather", which Stitch builds upon.
+Stitch does take a different overall approach and provides some extensions to the Feather type system and additional features that are not currently available in GameMaker.

-- **Declarations FTW:** Stitch only infers types at the time an identifier is *declared*.
+- **Declarations FTW:** Unlike Feather, Stitch only infers types at the time an identifier is *declared*.
 When a variable is declared without assignment, Stitch will infer its type using the first assignment it sees, but that might result in surprises!
 For best results, use the `@type` JSDoc tag to specify the type of a variable when it is declared if there is any ambiguity.
 (Typescript and JavaScript+JSDoc programmers will be familiar with this approach.)
 - **Union Type Support:** Feather technically supports "union" types (e.g. `String|Number`), but with limitations.
 Stitch tries to provide more robust support for union types, though this is a work in progress.
 - **`InstanceType<>`, `ObjectType<>`:** Stitch provides custom "Utility Types" that you can use to get one type from another.
 For example, `InstanceType<Asset.GMObject.my_object>` evaluates to `Id.Instance.my_object`.
 - **`@self` tag for `with` statements:** the `with` statement changes the scope of your code, but Feather does not provide a way to tell it what that scope should be.
 Stitch allows you to use the `@self` (or `@context`) tag before a `with` statement to specify its context for cases where inference is insufficient: